 How Many Pets Are There?

-It’s estimated that there are over a billion pets worldwide, with families in the U.S., Brazil, EU, and China accounting for over half a billion dogs and cats combined.
+It’s estimated that there are over a billion pets worldwide, with families in the U.S., Brazil, the EU, and China accounting for over half a billion dogs and cats combined.
 Moreover, more than half of the world’s population is believed to have a pet at home.

 How Many People Own a Dog?